mehulagg/gitlab_test/doc/user/application_security/offline_deployments/index.md

 # Offline deployments

-This file is intended to describe air-gap deployments.
+This file is intended to describe how to operate Secure scanners offline.

 ## Overview